jdnichollsc/Ionic-ElastiChat-with-Images/README.md

 # Demo

-Do you want to see this starter in action?
+Do you want to see this chat in action?
 Visit https://jdnichollsc.github.io/Ionic-ElastiChat-with-Images yay!

 #Instructions